subsquid/docs/docs/subsquid-network/participate/worker.md

     - generates a `.env` file in the current directory and populates it with reasonable defaults
     - downloads a `.mainnet.env` file
     - downloads a `docker-compose.yaml` file for running prebuilt worker images

+   You can take a look at the files that the script downloads [here](https://github.com/subsquid/cdn/tree/main/src/worker).

    The last line of the script's output should look like this:
    ```